-THAT you are aware that when we start to be inclusive of other people's perspectives, we may lose sight of what we hold true and right, thus not fully honoring the responsibility we feel to champion these values.
+At the same time, you may sense some tension, because it is clear to you that when one starts to be inclusive of other people's perspectives, we may lose sight of what we hold true and right, thus not fully honoring the responsibility we feel to champion these values.
+How is it possible to balance honoring our values, what "feels right", with accepting very opposite positions?